 If you're an ISV, you want to build a managed package.
 A managed package is a bundle of components that make up an application or piece of functionality.
-You can use a managed package to protect intellectual property because the source code of many components is not available through the package.
-The managed package is distributed as an app, so you can also roll out upgrades to the package.
-Managed packages are a great way to release applications for sale and to support licensing for your features.
+A managed package is a great way to release an app for sale and to support licensing your features.
+You can protect intellectual property because the source code of many components is not available through the package.
+You can also roll out upgrades to the package.